zusizusi/autoware.universe/planning/behavior_velocity_planner/autoware_behavior_velocity_intersection_module/README.md

 \dfrac{v_{\mathrm{ego}}^{2}}{2a_{\mathrm{max}}} + v_{\mathrm{ego}} * t_{\mathrm{delay}}
 $$

-is called pass_judge_line, and safety decision must be made before ego passes this position because ego does not stop anymore.
+is called pass_judge_line, and safety decision must be made before ego passes this position because ego does not stop anymore. pass_judge_line are illustrated in the following figure(2nd_pass_judge_line is deprecated).

-1st_pass_judge_line is before the first upcoming lane, and at intersections with multiple upcoming lanes, 2nd_pass_judge_line is defined as the position which is before the centerline of the first attention lane by the braking distance.
-1st/2nd_pass_judge_line are illustrated in the following figure.

 ![pass-judge-line](./docs/pass-judge-line.drawio.svg)

 Intersection module will command to GO if

-- ego is over default_stopline(or `common.enable_pass_judge_before_default_stopline` is true) AND
-- ego is over 1st_pass judge line AND
+- ego is over pass judge line AND
 - ego judged SAFE previously AND
-- (ego is over 2nd_pass_judge_line OR ego is between 1st and 2nd pass_judge_line but most probable collision is expected to happen in the 1st attention lane)

 because it is expected to stop or continue stop decision if

-1. ego is before default_stopline && `common.enable_pass_judge_before_default_stopline` is false OR
+1. ego is before pass_judge_line OR
-   1. reason: default_stopline is defined on the map and should be respected
-2. ego is before 1st_pass_judge_line OR
    1. reason: it has enough braking distance margin
-3. ego judged UNSAFE previously
+2. ego judged UNSAFE previously
    1. reason: ego is now trying to stop and should continue stop decision if collision is detected in later calculation
-4. (ego is between 1st and 2nd pass_judge_line and the most probable collision is expected to happen in the 2nd attention lane)

-For the 3rd condition, it is possible that ego stops with some overshoot to the unprotected area while it is trying to stop for collision detection, because ego should keep stop decision while UNSAFE decision is made even if it passed 1st_pass_judge_line during deceleration.
+For the 3rd condition, it is possible that ego stops with some overshoot to the unprotected area while it is trying to stop for collision detection, because ego should keep stop decision while UNSAFE decision is made even if it passed pass_judge_line during deceleration.

-For the 4th condition, at intersections with 2nd attention lane, even if ego is over the 1st pass_judge_line, still intersection module commands to stop if the most probable collision is expected to happen in the 2nd attention lane.
+For the 4th condition, at intersections with 2nd attention lane, even if ego is over the pass_judge_line, still intersection module commands to stop if the most probable collision is expected to happen in the 2nd attention lane.

-Also if `occlusion.enable` is true, the position of 1st_pass_judge line changes to occlusion_peeking_stopline if ego passed the original 1st_pass_judge_line position while ego is peeking.
-Otherwise ego could inadvertently judge that it passed 1st_pass_judge during peeking and then abort peeking.
+Also if `occlusion.enable` is true, the position of pass_judge line changes to occlusion_peeking_stopline if ego passed the original pass_judge_line position while ego is peeking.
+Otherwise ego could inadvertently judge that it passed pass_judge during peeking and then abort peeking.

 ## Data Structure